 Talk it up!

-If you plan to outsource your paint job, make sure you negotiate the details with your contractor.
-Once you’ve reached an agreement about liabilities, delegations and pricing, put the conversation in writing for easy reference.
+When you plan to outsource your paint job, be sure you negotiate the details of the work with your contractor.
+Once you’ve reached an agreement about liabilities, delegations and pricing, make sure the contractor puts the details in writing.

 Keep it simple!